 And speaking of unusual characters in movies, let’s talk about Los Angeles.
 I love movies that cast cities as characters.
 But not very many movies choose to romanticize L.A.
 Not since L.A.
 Story (one of my favorite movies) have I seen such a charming love letter to the City of Angels.

 I also have to mention the performances, particularly Joseph Gordon-Levitt.
-A
+All I can say is brilliant.

 I’m pretty sure this movie isn’t as good as I think it is.
 But it got to me.
 Several moments during 500 Days of Summer I felt like the director, the writers, and the actors were speaking directly to me.
 It’s been a long time since I’ve had such a personal cinematic experience.